tim-koko/website/content/en/blog/2024-kafka-zookeeper-kraft-migration.md

 For the migration from ZooKeeper to KRaft must be made using a bridge release.
 These are releases that support ZooKeeper and KRaft mode and also contain tooling for the migration.
-Since Kafka 4.0 will no longer support ZooKeeper and version 3.8 provides is the planned last Kafka 3 release, a migration must be made between versions 3.6.2 and 3.8.
+Since Kafka 4.0 will no longer support ZooKeeper and version 3.9 is the last Kafka 3 release, a migration must be made between versions 3.6.2 and 3.9.

 {{< svg "assets/images/blog/kraft/kafka-kraft-migration-releases.svg" >}}